 Correctly filling boxes protects against shifting and breakage during transport.
-The lamps should be stored and packaged in a way that avoids breakage:
+Light bulbs should be stored and packaged in a way that avoids breakage:

-- Containers should be stored in such a way that they won't easily tip over or get damaged - Do not stack boxes of lamps more than 2 high because the lamps on the bottom could be crushed by the weight of the pile.
+- Containers should be stored in such a way that they won't easily tip over or get damaged - Do not stack boxes of CFL light bulbs more than 2 high because light bulbs on the bottom could be crushed by the weight of the pile.